AlCash07/ACTL/doc/actl/functional/traits.rst

 Function traits provide the following inspection and synthesis utilities.

-For traits specific to member functions, see :doc:`traits/member_traits`.
+For traits specific to member functions, see :doc:`member_traits`.

 ============================== =============================== ================================
 Trait name                     Example 1                       Example 2